ThinkUp-Technologies/frontend-code-challenge/readme.md

 Your primary goal in this code challenge is to build an SPA (_single page application_) that allows users to login and manage a collection of video games.
 Your SPA must consume a RESTful API which we provide for you and is documented further down.

-You can build your SPA with any frontend language, library or framework that you want.
+You can build your SPA with any frontend language, library or framework that you want but it must adhere to the following requirements:

 #### Feature requirements
 - Your SPA should have a navbar with a title and the current user's info.